opendp/smartnoise-samples/README.md

 * teach the properties of differential privacy,
 * highlight some of the nuances of the system implementation.

-## Runtime Library and Validator
-[Notebooks on SmartNoise Library Usage:](https://github.com/opendifferentialprivacy/smartnoise-samples/tree/master/analysis) A set of notebooks showing how to create differentially private releases using the SmartNoise Core library and private analysis validator.
-The library and validator are both written in Rust, but the notebooks are Python and demonstrate the use of our Python bindings.

-Additional notebooks in this repository demonstrate how [SmartNoise mitigates attacks](/attacks) as well as examples from the whitepaper titled [Microsoft SmartNoise Differential Privacy Machine Learning Case Studies](/whitepaper-demos) which includes generation of a [synthetic dataset](/whitepaper-demos/5-ml-synthetic-data.ipynb).
+## Sample Notebooks

+This repository includes several sets of sample Python notebooks which include:

+- [Sample Analysis Notebooks](/analysis) include a brief data analysis tutorial as well as SmartNoise examples of histograms, differentially private covariance, how dataset size and privacy-loss parameter selection impact utility, and working with unknown dataset sizes.
+- [Attack Notebooks](/attacks) demonstrate how SmartNoise can mitigate a basic attack and as well as a database reconstruction attack.
+- [SQL Data Access Examples](/data) show how to issue SQL queries against CSV files, database engines, and Spark clusters.
+- [SmartNoise Whitepaper Demo Notebooks](/whitepaper-demos) Based on the whitepaper titled [Microsoft SmartNoise Differential Privacy Machine Learning Case Studies](https://azure.microsoft.com/en-us/resources/microsoft-smartnoisedifferential-privacy-machine-learning-case-studies/) these notebooks include a demonstration of how to perform supervised machine with differential privacy and an example of creating a synthetic dataset with high utility for machine learning as well as examples of creating DP releases with histograms and protecting against a reidentification attack.

 [<img src="images/figs/plugin_mean_comparison.png" alt="Relative error distributions" height="100">](https://github.com/opendifferentialprivacy/smartnoise-samples/tree/master/analysis)
 [<img src="images/figs/example_size.png" alt="Release box plots" height="100">](https://github.com/opendifferentialprivacy/smartnoise-samples/tree/master/analysis)